ProtocolONE/api.protocol.one/README.md

     docker-compuse up --build

-You can override default parameters using the ./etc/.env file.
+You can override default values of parameters using the ./etc/.env file.